tatarmb4s/PowerShellScripts/README.md

 ## What can you find here?
 - Automatic keystroke scripts for automation
+- Automatic git commit and git push script, what runs time by time.
 - Data collection scripts for logging
 - A script that automatically logs in with the specified IDs and sets up a script to run after logon.
 - Battery maintenance scrpt to take care of my notebook's battery life